patcg/docs-and-reports/threat-model/Threat-Model-Draft-2022-08-09.md

 1. Sensitivity of the function (the amount the aggregate can be influenced by a single input) needs to be bounded, and
 2. Random noise, proportional to the sensitivity needs to be added.

-Differential privacy is parameterized by ε, which measures the amount of individual differential privacy leakage, and the noise is inversely proportional to \epsilon.
+Differential privacy is parameterized by ε, which measures the amount of individual differential privacy leakage, and the noise is inversely proportional to ε.

 #### 3.1.1 Privacy Budgeting